Are you a Texan passionate about keeping clean energy thriving in our state?

 Leading the nation

-Renewables are the fastest-growing electricity generation source in the United States, with 24% of U.S. electricity generation coming from renewable sources in the first half of 2022.
+Renewables are the fastest-growing sources of electricity generation in the United States, accounting for 21% of U.S. electricity generation in 2023.

-According to the U.S. Energy Information Administration, Texas led the nation in overall renewable energy production in the first quarter of 2022, accounting for over 14% of the country’s totals.
+According to the U.S. Energy Information Administration, Texas led the nation in overall renewable energy production and growth.
+Texas installed 14,005 MW of clean power capacity in 2024, more than the next three states combined.

 The success of renewable energy in Texas is the result of strong leadership at every level by creating a competitive market, investing in the power grid, and diversifying our electricity supply for the future, while taking advantage of our state’s most abundant resources.